openhab/openhab-docs/configuration/rules-dsl.md

 6. Day-of-Week
 7. Year (optional field)

-for more information see the [Quartz documentation](http://www.quartz-scheduler.org/documentation/quartz-2.1.7/tutorials/tutorial-lesson-06.html).

-You may also use [CronMaker](http://www.cronmaker.com/) or the generator at [FreeFormatter.com](http://www.freeformatter.com/cron-expression-generator-quartz.html) to generate cron expressions.
+You may use [CronMaker](http://www.cronmaker.com/) or the generator at [FreeFormatter.com](http://www.freeformatter.com/cron-expression-generator-quartz.html) to generate cron expressions.

 {: #system-based-triggers}
 ### System-based Triggers